Adrian Heath

 Biography

 After the war, Heath became an important force in non-figurative painting in Britain.
-He is often positioned as a link between the St Ives circle and London-based abstraction, bringing together lyricism, geometry and rigorous structure.
+He is often positioned as a link between the St Ives circle and London-based abstraction, bringing together geometry and structure.
 In 1953 he published Abstract Painting: its Origins and Meaning, helping articulate the seriousness of abstraction at a moment when it still needed defending.

 Available works